eagleisbatman/FarmerChat-Translation-Management-System/README.md

 ## 🤝 Contributing

-This project is part of the FarmerChat Platform.
 For contributions, please follow the development guidelines in `.cursorrules`.

 ## 📄 License

 MIT License - See LICENSE file for details

-## 🔗 Related Projects

-This TMS is part of the FarmerChat Platform ecosystem, managing translations for:
-- FarmerChat Mobile Applications
-- FarmerChat Web Platform
-- Related services and tools

 ## 📞 Support

-For issues, questions, or feature requests, please contact the FarmerChat Platform team.
+For issues, questions, or feature requests, please open an issue in the repository.

 ---

-**Built with ❤️ for the FarmerChat Platform**
+**LinguaFlow - Seamless Translation Management**